MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 <figure><img src="./images/logo-centered.png" alt="Figure 4-9: The MonoGame logo drawn centered on the game window."><figcaption><p><strong>Figure 4-9: The MonoGame logo drawn centered on the game window.</strong></p></figcaption></figure>

 While this works, there's a better approach.
-There is an a different overload of the [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Vector2,Microsoft.Xna.Framework.Color)) method that provides additional parameters.
+There is an a different overload of the [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Vector2,Microsoft.Xna.Framework.Color)) method that provides additional parameters for complete control over the draw operation.
 Update your code to:

 ```cs
 _spriteBatch.Draw(